 Allowance for doubtful accounts.
 We maintain an allowance for doubtful accounts for estimated losses resulting from the inability of our customers to make required payments.
 If the financial condition of our customers were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances may be required.
 To identify impairment in customers' ability to pay, we review aging reports, contact customers in connection with collection efforts and review other available information.
 Although we consider our allowance for doubtful accounts adequate, if the financial condition of our customers were to deteriorate and impair their ability to make payments to us, additional allowances may be required in future periods.
 We do not believe there is a reasonable likelihood there will be a material change in the future estimates or assumptions we use to determine the allowance for doubtful accounts.
-As of May 2, 2015 and April 26, 2014, we had an allowance for doubtful accounts balance of approximately \$2.3 million and \$2.5 million, respectively.
+As of April 30, 2016 and May 2, 2015, we had an allowance for doubtful accounts balance of approximately \$2.8 million and \$2.3 million, respectively.

 Warranties.
-We have recognized a reserve for warranties on our products equal to our estimate of the actual costs to be incurred in connection with our performance under the warranties.
+We have recognized an accrued liability for warranty obligations equal to our estimate of the actual costs to be incurred in connection with our performance under the warranties.
 Generally, estimates are based on historical experience taking into account known or expected changes.
-If we would become aware of an increase in our estimated warranty costs, additional reserves may become necessary, resulting in an increase in costs of goods sold.
-We do not believe there is a reasonable likelihood there will be a material change in the future estimates or assumptions we use to determine our reserve for warranties.
-As of May 2, 2015 and April 26, 2014, we had approximately \$26.5 million and \$27.3 million reserved for these costs, respectively.
+If we would become aware of an increase in our estimated warranty costs, additional accruals may become necessary, resulting in an increase in costs of goods sold.
+As of April 30, 2016 and May 2, 2015, we had approximately \$30.5 million and \$26.5 million accrued for these costs, respectively.
+Due to the difficulty in estimating probable costs related to certain warranty obligations, there is a reasonable likelihood that the ultimate remaining costs to remediate the warranty claims could differ materially from the recorded accrued liabilities.
+See "Note 17.
+Commitments and Contingencies" of the Notes to our Consolidated Financial Statements included in the Form 10-K for further information on warranties.

 Extended warranty and product maintenance.
 We recognize deferred revenue related to separately priced extended warranty and product maintenance agreements.
 The deferred revenue is recognized ratably over the contractual term.
-If we would become aware of an increase in our estimated costs under these agreements in excess of our deferred revenue, additional reserves may be necessary, resulting in an increase in costs of goods sold.
-In determining if additional reserves are necessary, we examine cost trends on the contracts and other information and compare them to the deferred revenue.
+If we would become aware of an increase in our estimated costs under these agreements in excess of our deferred revenue, additional charges may be necessary, resulting in an increase in costs of goods sold.
+In determining if additional charges are necessary, we examine cost trends on the contracts and other information and compare them to the deferred revenue.
 We do not believe there is a reasonable likelihood there will be a material change in the future estimates or assumptions we use to determine estimated costs under these agreements.
-As of May 2, 2015 and April 26, 2014, we had \$13.1 million and \$13.8 million of deferred revenue related to separately priced extended warranty and product maintenance agreements, respectively.
+As of April 30, 2016 and May 2, 2015, we had \$15.1 million and \$13.1 million of deferred revenue related to separately priced extended warranty and product maintenance agreements, respectively.